 As well as supply chain solutions, respondents also said that ESG is a key focus, with 38% of retailers agreeing (or strongly agreeing) that moving forward, brands will place a greater emphasis on the ESG credentials of a property when considering expansion.
-In addition, retailers expressed a preference for brick-and-mortar retail over online when looking to meet ESG targets and agreed that green leases are likely to be included in lease negotiations within the next three years. "
+In addition, retailers expressed a preference for brick-and-mortar retail over online when looking to meet ESG targets and agreed that green leases are likely to be included in lease negotiations within the next three years.

-Chris Gardener, Head of EMEA Retail, CBRE, said: "There is no doubt that the advancement of online retail is here to stay, but these survey results paint a more resilient picture for physical retail.
+"There is no doubt that the advancement of online retail is here to stay, but these survey results paint a more resilient picture for physical retail.
 Occupiers have expansion plans on the agenda as they see real value in physical retail, something that can't be replicated through online-only channels."

+Chris Gardener, Head of EMEA Retail, CBRE

-Alex Ozga, Senior Research Analyst, EMEA Retail, CBRE, said: "Sustainability has become a key focus for retail occupiers.
+Sustainability has become a key focus for retail occupiers.
 Many of Europe's largest retailers have pledged to become net-zero businesses by 2040, with retailers in the fashion space increasingly offering repairs and rentals as part of their service offering as an example.
-Our survey results suggest that this push for sustainability is beginning to form part of retailers' physical real estate plans."
+Our survey results suggest that this push for sustainability is beginning to form part of retailers' physical real estate plans.